Information Security Advice

 Software updates - ensure your operating system is up to date and use a reputable up to date security package.
 Run regular scans to keep your system free from Viruses and Malware.
 Set it to update automatically so you don’t have to remember to do it.

-Use strong passwords - create unique passwords that can't easily be guessed.
+Use strong passwords or passphrases - create unique passwords/passphrases that can't easily be guessed.
 Avoid common words or people's names and remember to change your passwords regularly.
 Do not use the same password across multiple websites.

 Top Tip!
 Make sure your passwords are at least 8 characters long, a mixture of upper and lower case letters and include some numbers and maybe a symbol too.